-When justifying why a cradle-to-gate inventory is reported, a company should clearly disclose the cradle-togate nature of the inventory, and have assurance that their product meets the criteria of an intermediate product.
-For example, although general resins may be consider an intermediate good, if a company makes a certain resin that is only used in one product, then a cradle-to-grave inventory is required.
-Additionally, a cradle-to-grave inventory is required for any branded product that is sold to an end user.
-For example, if a resin is sold in a retail store then the company that produced the resin should be able to make assumptions about the use and end-of-life of that product.
+Companies conducting a cradle-to-gate inventory for an intermediate product shall clearly disclose in the public report that the inventory represents the cradle-to-gate, rather than cradle-to-grave, emissions of the product.
+Companies shall justify that their product is an intermediate product and that the final use of the product is unknown.
+For example, although general resins may be considered an intermediate product, if a company makes a specific resin that is only used in one final product, then a cradle-to-grave inventory is required because the final use of the intermediate product is known.
+Additionally, a cradle-to-grave inventory is required for products (e.g., consumer products) sold to retailers, because they are final products that are not processed or transformed before the use stage.

-1 A company should not include any end-of-life recycling of an intermediate product in a cradle-to-gate 2 assessment.
-To include recycling of an intermediate product in the GHG inventory, a cradle-to-grave 3 assessment is required.
+15 Companies may not selectively include either the use stage or the end-of-life stage.
+If the use stage is 16 included in an inventory, the end-of-life stage shall also be included, and vice versa.
+For example, a company 17 shall not include any end-of-life recycling of an intermediate product in a cradle-to-gate assessment.
+To 18 include recycling of an intermediate product in the GHG inventory, a cradle-to-grave assessment is required.